terminusdb/terminuscms-docs/how-to/use-collaboration-features/with-javascript-client/time-travel.md

     console.log("Show the last 10 commits", JSON.stringify(commits.bindings,null,4))
 }
 ```
-## Get the branch commits list starting by a specific timestamp
+## Get the branch commits list starting with a specific timestamp

 You can also get a list of commits from a specific timestamp.
 The timestamp can be obtained from the log -